blynkkk/blueprints/Arduino Ethernet/README.md

 ## 1. Prepare Your Hardware Before Flashing

 1. Connect Ethernet Shield to the Arduino board
-2. Connect Arduino board to computer with a USB cable
+2. Connect Arduino board to the computer with a USB cable
 3. Insert Ethernet cable to Ethernet Shield
 It should look like this:
 ![Hadrware connection](https://raw.githubusercontent.com/blynkkk/blueprints/main/Arduino%20Ethernet/Images/37-4.jpg)